birc-stormtroopers/float-radix/README.md

 $$x = (-1)^s \left(1 + \sum_{i=1}^{52} b_{52-i}2^{-i}\right) \times 2^{e-1023}$$

-There are some special cases.
-The smallest number is interpreted as minus infinity and the largest as infinity, all set bits is "not a number" `nan`, and the numbers closest to zero, where $2^{e-1023} = 2^0 = 1$ are handled differently, but none of this matters for us.
-We don't care about `nan` since we can't sort those anyway, and as bit patterns they end up at the end which is just a fine place for them as any.
-The plus and minus infinities will end up at the beginning and end (ignoring `nan`) which is where they belong.
-And if we handle the bit patterns correctly, we we will handle correctly that there is both a plus and minus zero.

-Anyway, I am getting ahead of myself.
+There are some special cases, some of which we can ignore and some of which we have to deal with.

-Consider this as a bit pattern and how floats would sort as such.
-And ignore the sign bit at first.
+First, if we just consider this a bit pattern and ignore the sign bit (i.e., we are working with positive numbers and positive zero), we can just sort floats as if they were bit patterns.

 If we sort such a bit pattern, the higher bits are the main keys, which would mean that the exponent matters more than the fractions.
 That is exactly what we want since $2^a < 2^b$ when $a < b$.
 After the exponent, the bit pattern will be sorted with respect to the fraction, which is also exactly what we want.
-So, for positive numbers, it seems that we can just sort floats as we would unsigned bit patterns.

-But the sign bit will still put negative numbers after the positive numbers, so we need a rotation to get the negative numbers first and the positive numbers second.
+If we then add the sign bit to the equation, we have a little more work to do.
+The sign bit will put negative numbers after the positive numbers, so we need a rotation to get the negative numbers first and the positive numbers second.
 With two's-complement integers, that woudl be enough to get all the values in order, but with floats we don't have two's-complement.
 The sign bit is just a sign bit.
 So the negative numbers go

 ```
 -0:   1 ...
 00000